 A New York native, Scott received his B.A. in Political Science and Economics from Washington University in St. Louis.

-Manager, State Government Affairs, Northwest Region
+Director, State Government Affairs, Northwest Region

 Rose Feliciano has worked in and around the Washington State Capitol for a number of years for state and local governments.
 During her time she has worked on a variety of policy matters ranging from public safety, to environmental issues, to energy-related issues.
 She has been successful working with coalitions on some contentious and some mundane issues.